News

 |---|---|---|

-| Diplomacy | Pragmatic approach, diversified alliances (USA, Israel, EU, Africa) | Focus on historical Third-Worldism and support for separatist movements |
+| Diplomacy | Pragmatic approach, diversified alliances (USA, Israel, EU, Africa) | Focus on historic third-worldism and support for separatist movements |

-| Economy | Attraction of FDI, hub towards Africa, industrial diversification | Dependence on hydrocarbons, centralized economy |
+| Economy | FDI attraction, hub towards Africa, industrial diversification | Dependence on hydrocarbons, centralized economy |

-| Discourse | Highlighting development, stability, and historical legitimacy | Anti-colonial rhetoric, focus on self-determination |
+| Discourse | Emphasis on development, stability, and historical legitimacy | Anti-colonial rhetoric, focus on self-determination |

 | Military Alliances | Cooperation with NATO, the United States, and acquisition of advanced technologies | Strong historic partnership with Russia for heavy equipment |